PatrickSannes/rebelcmsxu5/README.md

 ===============
 Yes, we've read all the blog posts, we've heard all the critical opinions, but call us crazy we think we can do this.
 We have rescued a LOT worse!
 Our core development team has worked on:
--BBC.com
+ - BBC.com
--BBC.co.uk
+ - BBC.co.uk
--Top Gear
+ - Top Gear
--Radio Times
+ - Radio Times
--BBC iPlayer International
+ - BBC iPlayer International
--Mercury Records
+ - Mercury Records
--BBC Good Food
+ - BBC Good Food
--Fiction Records
+ - Fiction Records

 Open Source
 ===============